Cloud7050/nodejs-poefilter/README.md

 Starts with everything being hidden.
 Through the processing stages, decides what is worth showing.
 Visibility should only go up, so the decision is made carefully.

-Shown items are either shown normally, or shown shrunk/unmapped:
+Anything not fully shown (shrunk/unmapped or hidden):

-- Text resized to smallest
+- Text size: Smallest
+- Minimap: Removed

+Hidden items are additionally:

-- Background faded
+- Background: Black faded
 - Silenced
-- Removed from minimap

 ### Rarity